Two men charged over serious assault in Wellington

 One of the pair has also been charged with robbery.

-Both men will appear in the Wellington District Court this afternoon over the November 2 incident.
+Both men were expected to appear in the Wellington District Court this afternoon over the November 2 incident.

 Police say the victim has had to endure multiple surgeries to fix a broken jaw from the attack.